MedYoussefCh/IBM-COURSERA-Machine-Learning-with-Python/README.md

 - Building model using SVM and find the accuracy evaluation
 - Building model using Logistic Regression and find the accuracy evaluation

-This Jupyter Notebook is a hands-on project performed during the data analysis course by IBM/Coursera.
+This Jupyter Notebook is a hands-on project performed during the Machine Learning with Python course by IBM/Coursera.

 ### Prerequisites
 - Jupyter Notebook